Lino Lacedelli

 Lino Lacedelli (4 December 1925 – 20 November 2009) was an Italian mountaineer.
-Together with Achille Compagnoni, on 31 July 1954 he was the first man to reach the summit of K2.
+Together with Achille Compagnoni, on 31 July 1954 he was the first to reach the summit of K2.

 Early life

 Lacedelli was born in Cortina d'Ampezzo.
 His climbing career began as a young teenager when he followed a mountain guide up a local summit.
 He soon came under the tutelage of Luigi 'Bibi' Ghedina, one of the best Dolomite rock climbers of the age.
 In 1946 he was accepted into the prestigious Cortina Squirrels club.
 Lacedelli was known for fast ascents of difficult routes, including: the Constantini-Apollonio South Face Direct (500 m V+ A2) on the Pilastro di Rozes (repeat with Ghedina); the first ascent of the Southwest Face of Cima Scotoni (Fanis Group) with Guido Lorenzi; first one-day ascent of the Solda Route on the SW Face of the Marmolada di Penia (with Lorenzi); and the fourth ascent of the Gabriel-Livanos Diedre on the Cima su Alto with Beniamino Franceschi.

 In 1951, he achieved international recognition by completing, in the Mont Blanc massif, the second ascent of the Bonatti-Ghigo on the east face of the Grand Capucin with Bibi Ghendina in 18-hours, just weeks after the four-day first ascent.
 Despite his claims, Lino Lacedelli never made the second ascent of the Bonatti-Ghigo road on the Grand Capuchin.
 The team formed by Robert Paragot and Lucien Berardini made the second climb in 1953.
 The French mountaineers did not find the equipment supposedly left in place by the repeaters - Lacedelli and Ghedina - to abseil.

 He became an obvious choice for the 1954 Italian Karakoram expedition to K2 led by Ardito Desio.